INFORMATION_SCHEMA provides access to database

 INFORMATION_SCHEMA database contains several

-are no files associated with them, and you cannot set triggers on
+there are no files associated with them, and you cannot set

-them.
-Also, there is no database directory with that name.
+triggers on them.
+Also, there is no database directory with that

 mysql> SELECT table_name, table_type, engine FROM information_schema.tables WHERE table_schema = 'db5' ORDER BY table_name; +------------+------------+--------+ | table_name | table_type | engine | +------------+------------+--------+ | fk | BASE TABLE | InnoDB | | fk2 | BASE TABLE | InnoDB | | goto | BASE TABLE | MyISAM | | into | BASE TABLE | MyISAM | | k | BASE TABLE | MyISAM | | kurs | BASE TABLE | MyISAM | | loop | BASE TABLE | MyISAM | | pk | BASE TABLE | InnoDB | | t | BASE TABLE | MyISAM | | t2 | BASE TABLE | MyISAM | | t3 | BASE TABLE | MyISAM | | t7 | BASE TABLE | MyISAM | | tables | BASE TABLE | MyISAM | | v | VIEW | NULL | | v2 | VIEW | NULL | | v3 | VIEW | NULL | | v56 | VIEW | NULL | +------------+------------+--------+ 17 rows in set (0.01 sec)

 Explanation: The statement requests a list of all the tables in